Questrade

 After 3 new update patches to the platform

 New features, new UX, and an overall stronger effort to improve the Questrade platform, their product line improved dramatically within 2022.
-I learned how to be a UX Designer in a very large UX design team, how to coordinate with different teams, follow different team-working styles, and leading my own team through UX projects.

 All the above reviews were created during 2022, a full year after the poorly reviewed 2021 UI design launch